The European market potential for fresh blueberries

 Health leads to clean and sustainable blueberries

 New product launches that use blueberries as a healthy ingredient strengthen the image of blueberries.
 Such products also include important claims such as additives/preservatives free, environmentally friendly packaging and organic.
-A company that took organic seriously is King Berry in Argentina.
-King Berry even obtained a biodynamic certification that allows them to be part of a very specific market.
-There are also developments in the packaging that make blueberries a better choice, for example the 100% recyclable punnets in the British ASDA supermarkets.
+There are also developments in packaging that make blueberries a better choice, for example the paper-topped limited edition Booberries pack by BerryWorld, which not only supports breast cancer awareness, but also has a low carbon footprint as a 100% recyclable punnet.

 Tips:

 - Only start with organic production if local circumstances allow for it.
-For example. hydroponic cultivation is not permitted for organic certification in Europe.
+For example, hydroponic cultivation is not permitted for organic certification in Europe.

 Blueberries respond to the interest in snack fruit and easy ingredients